 Hazel, one of my readers who is a veterinarian recommends the AVMA’s (American Veterinary Medical Association) brochure on Animal Emergency Preparedness.
-It is available for purchase as a brochure, but it also available for FREE as a pdf download HERE.
+It is available for purchase as a brochure, but it is also available for FREE as a pdf download.

 Once completed, add these forms to the correct section of your binder.

-I keep a printed copy of all our log-in information for our various online accounts including banks, insurance, cell phone, school loans, facebook, email etc. (And I’m NOT telling you where I hide this folder, so please do not ask) I do not save this anywhere on my computer though I do store it in a secure cloud (Dashlane)
+I keep a printed copy of all our log-in information for our various online accounts including banks, insurance, cell phone, school loans, Facebook, email, etc. I do not save this anywhere on my computer, but I do use Dashlane which is a secure cloud storage app.

 This is probably one of the riskiest things to have in y our binder, so consider what is best for your family when choosing to include / not include this information.
 You can find tips for creating secure passwords in one of my past articles.